JouvalSomer/FYS-STK3155/Project 3 - Inverse Physics Informed Neural Network Problem/README.md

 for simplicity reasons use synthetically made simulated MRI-like images.
 Alongside the images we will apply the diffusion equation as our physical insight to solve the inverse problem of discovering the diffusion coefficient for this process.
 ---

 ### In this GitHub repo you'll find two folders.
-One containing the source files and the data that was used, and one containing the results.
+One folder, src, containing the source files and the data that was used, and one, results, containing the results.

 ## **Content of folders:**